 The sandbox gives a Neo Agent a temporary, isolated Linux environment for the run: a shell, plus simple file read and write.
-Use it for data wrangling that doesn’t fit a fixed tool — parsing an export, running a quick script, transforming a file, assembling a report — without giving the agent access to anything outside the sandbox.Documentation Index
+Use it for data wrangling that doesn’t fit a fixed tool — parsing an export, running a bulk script across many records, transforming a file, assembling a report.

 | Tool | What it does | Tier |